Get Spiritual in Bodh GayaBihar, India

 The town of Bodh Gaya in Bihar, in East India, bordering Nepal and divided by the River Ganges is the birthplace of Prince Siddhartha Gautama (Buddha) and is one of the most important Buddhist pilgrimage sites in the world.

 So how did all of this come about?
 One day the sheltered young prince decided to wander outside his privileged and palatial quarters and was shocked when he saw intense suffering and decay.
 His response was to abandon his riches in search for truth and enlightenment.
 After several years of searching and meditation, it is believed he attained nirvana in Bodh Gaya to become Buddha (the enlightened one).
 The rest, as they say, is history.

 Today, pilgrims and tourists flock to the tranquil 2,500-year-old city to soak in its spiritual ambience, retrace the footsteps of Buddha, understand his philosophies, pay homage or attend one of the many Buddhist workshops.

 Head to the Dungeshwari Caves (also known as the Mahakala Caves), located 12 kilometres northeast of Bodh Gaya.
 It is here Lord Buddha meditated for six years before he attained enlightenment.
 Six years?
 Think about that for a moment.
 Most people can't sit still for six seconds.

 No trip to Bodh Gaya would be complete without visiting the famous Bodhi Tree.
-Situated next to the Mahabodhi Temple, it is probably the most recognised symbol in Buddhism.
-It marks the spot where the original Bodhi tree once stood, under which the meditating Prince sat for more than a month before he attained enlightenment.
+Situated next to the Mahabodhi Temple, it marks the spot where the original Bodhi tree once stood, under which the meditating Prince sat for more than a month before he attained enlightenment.